 EC-001, EC-002, and EC-003.

 - Check in to the weekly training nets and ARES activations (e.g., storm spotting).
 The central Texas ARES training net currently meets every Monday at 8:00 PM on the HOTARC 145.15 MHz repeater.

 - Upon registering with ARES, a list of local repeaters will be provided to you.
 Program your radio(s) with these area repeaters and know how to use them.
 During an emergency is not the time to be learning how to use your radio's features and functions!

 Can I really contact the International Space Station?!

 Yes!!
 Hams are the only civilians allowed to directly contact the astronauts aboard the International Space Station (ISS).
-And we can do it with the mobile 2-meter radios most of us have installed in our vehicles.
+And we can do it with the mobile 2-meter radios most of us have installed at home or in our vehicles.
 It helps to have a directional antenna to aim at the station as it makes its overhead pass.
 And, of course, the astronauts must be listening on the radio during one of their non-working periods.
 Talking to a station that is zipping past you at about 5 miles per second will require a little extra effort and probably more than one attempt.
 Here's an excellent article from the June 2010 QST Magazine with tips on making that first contact.
-And here is some valuable reference information below on the frequencies used by the ISS and times when it will pass over our area (change the settings to find your area).
+And below is some valuable reference information on the frequencies used by the ISS, and the times when it will pass over our area (change the settings to find your area).

 ARISS general QSO frequencies: